 If your school is neither a participating school nor regsitered for online ordering, you'll need to complete an Application for Student SmartRider form, have it authorised by the school's administration and send it to the address on the form.

-Attach a copy of your ‘Home Education Certificate of Registration’ available from your Home Education Moderator in your region, compulsory.
+Attach a copy of your ‘Home Education Certificate of Registration’ available from your Home Education Moderator in your region.

 Send to the address on the form along with a cheque or money order (if applicable).

-Or you can attend the Monitor WA office at Unit 2/17 Macadam Place Balcatta WA 6021 between 9:00am and 4:30pm to pay by cash and collect your Student SmartRider card on the spot.
+Alternatively you can attend the Monitor WA office, with both a completed Application for Student Smartrider form and Home Education Certificate of Registration, at Unit 2/17 Macadam Place Balcatta WA 6021 between 9:00am and 4:30pm to pay by cash and collect your Student SmartRider card on the spot.

 When your child receives their Student SmartRider, you can register to be listed as a 'Third Party' on their card.
 This will allow you to make enquiries regarding your child's SmartRider card, when you call the Transperth InfoLine.
 To become registered as a 'Third Party', call the InfoLine on 13 62 13, with your child present.
 Your child will need to verify that you are their parent, and that they wish for you to act on their behalf.
 Once completed, you will not need your child present in future to make enquiries regarding their card.

 Your child will need have value on their card to pay for their travel.
 There are several ways you can do this.

 The simplest way to get your child moving is adding cash onto the SmartRider either with the bus driver (notes only), at an InfoCentre or Retail Sales Outlet or at an add value machine located at some train stations.

 Once they are up and running you can add Autoload to your child's card.
 Autoload is an automatic top up method that will deduct a nominated amount from a bank account or credit card when the SmartRider is running low on value.
 You can set up Autoload online through My Account.